Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/README.md

 ## Performance tips

 * For best performance, run your application **from an Azure VM in the same region as your Cosmos DB account write region**.
-* It is advised to instantiate a single *BulkExecutor* object for the entirety of the application corresponding to a specific Cosmos DB collection.
+* It is advised to instantiate a single *BulkExecutor* object for the entirety of the application within a single VM corresponding to a specific Cosmos DB collection.
 * Since a single bulk operation API execution consumes a large chunk of the client machine's CPU and network IO by spawning multiple tasks internally, avoid spawning multiple concurrent tasks within your application process each executing bulk operation API calls.
-If a single bulk operation API call running on a single VM is unable to consume your entire collection's throughput (if your collections throughput > 1 million RU/s), preferably spin up separate VMs to concurrently execute bulk operation API calls.
+If a single bulk operation API call running on a single VM is unable to consume your entire collection's throughput (if your collection's throughput > 1 million RU/s), preferably spin up separate VMs to concurrently execute bulk operation API calls.
 * Ensure *InitializeAsync()* is invoked after instantiating a *BulkExecutor* object to fetch the target Cosmos DB collection partition map.
 * In your application's *App.Config*, ensure **gcServer** is enabled for better performance
 ```csharp